Effective process

 Where processes are concerned, there’s often room for improvement and increased efficiency.

-In this article, we discuss some of the things to look for when determining how well your processes are working.
-And we’ll give you some steps to help you design effective processes.
+In this article, we'll discuss what to look for when determining how well your own processes are working and offer steps to help you design effective processes.

 The process of process improvement

-The steps below will help you to determine if your processes are working and ultimately lead to developing more effective processes.
+Use the steps below to determine if your processes are working and develop more effective processes.

 Step 1: Map out your current process

-To begin, you’ll want to choose a process to analyze.
+To begin, choose a process to analyze.
 It doesn’t have to be a complex process.
 In fact, the process might be one step of a much larger process.
 Starting with a smaller process can help you practice as you work toward improving bigger or multi-step processes.

 Choose something that isn't ideal in your current workflow, such as a task that you think could be done faster or an area where mistakes often occur.

 After you’ve chosen a process to analyze, you need a full understanding of how the process works.
-The best way to do this is to create a process map.
+A good way to do this is to create a process map.
 A process map is a visual representation of what the process does.
-The map gives you a detailed overview of the process and lets everybody understand the flow, who does what, how it gets done, and when it gets done.
+The map gives you a detailed overview of the process and helps everybody understand the flow, including who does what, how it gets done, and when it gets done.

 Effective processes